WHICH RABIES TITER TEST (RFFIT) SHOULD I CHOOSE?

 Check with your chosen shipping carrier to determine their requirements for packaging and labeling biohazardous substances.
 Each carrier has different requirements.

 The specimen should be double bagged with absorbent material.
+If submitting multiple samples, each sample should be bagged individually to avoid cross-contamination if one samples should leak.

 The specimen should then be packaged in a container suitable for shipment.